Overview

 TRADE ERRORS

-handled accurately and in a timely manner based on a reasonable standard of care.
-In the event of a
+accurately and in a timely manner, consistent with a reasonable standard of care.
+The Firm maintains

-trade error, it is the Firm’s policy that all reasonable efforts should be made to promptly correct the
+In the event of a trade error, it is the Firm’s policy to take all reasonable steps to promptly investigate

 ITEM 13.
 REVIEW OF ACCOUNTS

-A. PERIODIC REVIEW OF CLIENT ACCOUNTS
+A. ONGOING REVIEW OF CLIENT ACCOUNTS

 24